andreas-schoch/dominoscript/readme.md

 #### `LABEL`
 <img src="assets/horizontal/4-2.png" alt="Domino" width="128">

-A label is like a bookmark or an alternative identifier of a specific Cell address.
-You can also think of it as a pointer.
-It can be used by the `JUMP`, `CALL`, `GET` and `SET` instructions.
+Label are like a bookmarks or an alternative identifier of a specific Cell address.
+They can be used by the `JUMP`, `CALL`, `GET` and `SET` instructions.

 **<ins>Labels are probably not what you expect them to be.</ins>**
 - They are <ins>not</ins> strings, but negative numbers.
 - They are auto generated and self decrementing: `-1`, `-2`, `-3`, etc. ...
-- You can kind of imagine them as a pointer to a specific cell address.
+- You can kind of imagine them as pointers to a specific cell address.

 Executing the LABEL instruction pops the address of the cell you want to label from the stack and assigns it to the next available negative number label.